TomWeksa/TomWeksa/README.md

 - 👋 Hi, I’m @TomWeksa
 - 👀 I’m interested in simple programming, electronic design, workshop skills
-- 🌱 I’m currently learning a little procedutal generation for world building
+- 🌱 I’m currently learning a little procedural generation for world building

 <!---
 TomWeksa/TomWeksa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.